FriendsOfCake/search/README.md

 ## Persisting the Query String

-To persit the query string, such as keeping CakePHP's Paginator params when filtering you can do this, for example:
+To persist the query string - such as keeping CakePHP's Paginator params when filtering - you can do this, for example:

 ```php
 <?= $this->Form->create() ?>